Supreme Court Strikes Down IEEPA Tariffs

 The most pressing concern for many U.S. importers is, “What about refunds?
 Can I get back the money I paid in tariffs, and if so, how?”

-Importers are not the only ones who may request refunds.
-Many buyers and sellers allocate tariff costs and related paperwork obligations among themselves using a variety of contractual provisions and shipping terms commonly referred to as INCOTERMS ™.
-The Court’s ruling opens up the possibility that many such allocations could need to be adjusted to reflect new realities.
-The outcome of those matters could involve questions of contract interpretation, international treaties, venue and jurisdiction in different countries and U.S. states, as well as U.S. administrative law.
+It is worth noting that importers are not the only ones who may have rights relating to IEEPA tariff refunds.
+While importers generally pay applicable tariff and would thus would receive any refunds, some suppliers might also have contractual rights to recover duties that were allocated to them.
+In some cases supply contract/purchase order terms may allocate tariffs to customers who could have rights to recover a share of tariff refunds.
+Buyers and sellers allocate tariff costs and related paperwork obligations among themselves using a wide variety of contractual provisions, including a long list of shipping terms commonly referred to as INCOTERMS ™.
+The Court’s ruling opens up the possibility that such terms may take on new importance in tariff refund allocations, and such terms could need to be adjusted to reflect new realities.
+The outcome of the negotiations and disputes that flow from the Supreme Court’s ruling could involve questions of contract interpretation, international treaties, venue and jurisdiction in different countries and U.S. states, as well as U.S. administrative law.

-Now that the Supreme Court has declared his IEEPA tariffs invalid, the President may seek to use other legal authorities, such as Sections 122 and 301 of the Trade Act of 1974 or Section 338 of the Tariff Act of 1930 to impose additional tariffs.
+As noted above, on the same day as the SCOTUS Ruling, President Trump declared he would issue new tariffs under Section 122 of the Trade Act of 1974.
+These tariffs will apply to goods entered or withdrawn from consumption after 12:01am on February 24, 2026, with certain exceptions.
+The President may also seek to use other legal authorities, such as Section 301 of the Trade Act of 1974 or Section 338 of the Tariff Act of 1930 to impose additional tariffs.
 These authorities are more limited in scope and/or duration than the broad authority the President had claimed under IEEPA.
 For example, Section 301 imposes process requirements that limit its utility as a general tariff tool.
 Also, neither section 122 nor section 338 have been used by any president to deploy tariffs to date.
 Thus, further tariffs under these authorities would likely lead to legal challenges.
 However, importers and others should not underestimate the Administration’s dedication to using tariffs as a key part of President Trump’s agenda, and by continuing to use different authorities that take time to challenge, it is possible the Administration might be able to use questionable tariff practices to impose certain tariffs at least for a time.

 If you have questions about tariff matters, please consider contacting us to discuss whether we can help.